Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/identity-for-edge-network/api-reference.md

 ## extensionVersion

+The extensionVersion() API returns the version of the Identity for Edge Network extension.

 {% tabs %}
 {% tab title="Android" %}
-### extensionVersion

-The extensionVersion() API returns the version of the identity for edge network extension that is registered with the Mobile Core extension.

 **Java**